Available 24/7. FREE attorney consultation via phone, video conferencing, or in person

 Forcible touching includes squeezing, grabbing, or pinching.
 As well as touching or causing someone to touch one’s sexual and intimate parts, regardless of whether either party is clothed or not.

-If you are facing forcible touching charges, seeking the help of a skilled New York City sex crimes attorney is important.
-A criminal attorney can help you understand your rights, protect your freedom, and build a strong legal defense strategy against your charges.
+If you are facing forcible touching charges, seeking the help of a skilled Nassau County forcible touching attorney is important.
+A forcible touching attorney can help you understand your rights, protect your freedom, and build a strong legal defense strategy against your charges.

 Forcible touching refers to intentionally touching someone’s private parts without any legitimate reason.
 Engaging in this kind of conduct is considered unacceptable and may lead to criminal charges if it is proven.